IBM-Blockchain-Archive/connectathon/README.md

   organizations will appear on the screen.
 You will also notice that you have the ability to transfer assets (marbles) for your registered users, but cannot distribute another organization's assets.  __Happy trading!__

+  If you want to see the full transaction lifecycle for an invocation, click the __Settings__ button in the upper left portion of your screen.
+Then click the __Enable__ button next to __Story Mode__.
+  Now, when you create or trade an asset, you will be able to see the full architectural flow - proposal, endorsement, ordering, and validation/commitment - and an ensuring success/failure for your transaction.

   To see the logs and peer processes for your endorsing peer:
   ```